 Saying goodbye to a best friend, with hands.

 Oh, I must tell you this, I remembered it for some odd reason a week or so ago.
-It was my last day there, and I had gone up to the top floor to say goodbye to some of the admins I worked with for so many years, and to Steve W, who I’ve known since I started and he’s company president now and I’m not.
+It was my last day there at the company, and I had gone up to the top floor to say goodbye to some of the admins I worked with for so many years, and to Steve W, who I’ve known since I started and he’s company president now and I’m not.
 You and I had said goodbye on the phone, as you had to rush home.
 I was talking to Jan and you made an appearance there for just a second, so we were able to share a quick hug and a smooch and a goodbye and it was much better that way, nothing drawn out and too sad.
 We were clutching hands, my left, I think, your right.
 As we parted, we slowly let our hands slip away, fingers unwinding, till your last finger slowly freed itself….it was all very sensuous and memorable and very Danette, or at least the Danette I knew.
 The reason I know this is how it appeared is that Jan was watching us carefully, and really focused on our hands, which clung to each other and parted slowly, even lovingly, and Jan’s eyes grew wider and wider, she couldn’t tear her gaze away.
 When we finally let each other’s index finger go, we held our hands aloft a bit, waving the fingers at each other.
 It was very sweet.
 But Jan had such a look of astonishment.
 I have no idea why.
 I recall her looking at you and then back at me and at you again and you could see her mind whirring, thinking what I’m not sure.
 Maybe I don’t want to know.
 But seeing her expression, I immediately began saying whatever it was I had been in mid sentence of when you popped in, and she recovered quickly.
 But that look on her face was so funny…I just had to write it out.